 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Best gifts for three-year-olds
+Best gifts for three year olds

 Shopping for a three-year-old can be tricky.
-They're not babies any more, but not quite big kids either (as much as they try to convince you they are), and any parent knows they'll tell you when they don't like something.
+They're not babies anymore, but not quite big kids either (as much as they try to convince you they are), and any parent knows they'll tell you when they don't like something.

-From trampolines and balance bikes to books, read on for more of the best gifts for three-year-olds.
+From trampolines and balance bikes to books, read on for more of the best Christmas gifts for three-year-olds.

 Best gifts under £10